ElektraInitiative/libelektra/src/tools/fuse/README.md

 This enables users to interact with Elektra

-- using standard unix tooling, making Elektra more accessible
+- using standard Unix tooling, making Elektra more accessible
 - with standard system/library procedures
 - without the need to learn other tooling of libelektra
 - with additional features: e.g. the ability to effortlessly write binary keys